Smoking & Grilling World, Using your FireBoard

 Cilantro, dry

-Mix intuitive amounts of ingredients in a bowl, and start with rubbing olive oil into the turkey.
+Mix intuitive amounts of ingredients in a bowl, and start by rubbing olive oil into the turkey.
 Then apply liberally over the entire surface of the bird.
 Don’t hesitate to add the spices under the skin of the breast.
-While cooking, the fat of the skin will render out and having some spices present will make it extra tasty.
+While cooking, the fat of the skin will render out, and having some spices present will make it extra tasty.

 Drive Program

-The beauty of using the FireBoard Drive Blower with a kamado is the temperature stability you are able to create during your cook.
+The beauty of using the FireBoard Drive Blower with a Kamado is the temperature stability you are able to create during your cook.
 Extending the temperature control further, a Drive Program can be used to automate cooking steps.
-The three step program for this cook can be seen on the inset screen shot below.
-This program holds the ambient at 225ºF for one hour, then increasing to 350ºF until the leave in probe reads 165ºF.
+The three-step program for this cook can be seen in the inset screenshot below.
+This program holds the ambient at 225ºF for one hour, then increases to 350ºF until the leave-in probe reads 165ºF.
 After the breast hits 165, the program cools down to a holding temp of 180ºF.

 Analyze